Deputy CEO Wavetec

 Every day, millions of customers wait in line, from driving to work to checking out at a retail store.
-True reality about waiting lines- pervasive and unavoidable!
-Given the dynamism of business and competition today, a customer waiting customer is potentially a lost customer.
+The true reality about waiting for lines- pervasive and unavoidable!
+Given the dynamism of business and competition today, awaiting customer is potentially a lost customer.

 Economics of the waiting line

-In every waiting line situation there is always an opportunity cost involved.
-The manager has to make several decisions which revolve around adding extra cost of providing more fast service (additional checkouts, more tellers) against the inherent cost of waiting.
+In every waiting line situation, there is always an opportunity cost involved.
+The manager has to make several decisions that revolve around adding the extra cost of providing more fast service (additional checkouts, more tellers) against the inherent cost of waiting.

 Primarily all waiting line economic decisions are based on the following four elements:

 1. Inputs – customers arriving to be served

 2. Waiting Line – where the customers wait after arriving but before being served

 3. Workstations – served the customers in the waiting line